With so many ingredients plucked from our own kitchen garden, it’s more about wheelbarrow yards than food miles here at

 We draw on a wealth of international experience to bring global influences to classic British flavours, transforming the freshest of ingredients into great tasty food, perfectly cooked.

 Our kitchen team, headed up by award winning chef Dean Westcar, is passionate about using sustainable seasonal produce, dovetailing with our equally passionate gardening team.
 The two work together to deliver a delightful menu of fresh and flavoursome dishes throughout the year.

 We use the best small, local suppliers.
-Our eggs are supplied by the local farmer at Southview Farm, while our locally reared meats come from Bartlett’s family butchers in Bath.
+Our eggs are supplied by the local farmer at Southview Farm, while our locally reared meats come from award winning Walter Rose and Sons in Devizes .
 This harmony between kitchen, garden and local suppliers certainly pays off; the restaurant won a Gold award at the 2019/20 Taste of the West Awards, with judges praising its commitment to local sourcing.

 We like to make mealtimes easy and convenient.
 We have a range of dining options for you and your family and you are welcome to have meals delivered to your room.